fabacab/jekyll-skeleton/README.md

 All [Jekyll projects share a similar folder structure](https://jekyllrb.com/docs/structure/).
 (In Jekyll's documentation, the term "folder" and "directory" are interchangable.)
 The most important folders for your website are:

+* [`_data`](_data/) - Site-specific content, such as navigation menus, are saved here.
+* [`_events`](_events/) - Calendar events are saved here.
 * [`_posts`](_posts/) - Blog posts are saved here.
-* [`_data`](_data/) - Site-specific content, such as navigation menus and calendar events, are saved here.
 * [`static/images`](static/images/) - Upload images for your blog posts, gallery, etcetera into this folder.

 There are other folders as well, but these are the ones you will need to open and edit most often.

 # Site configuration

-Settings that affect the whole of your website are written to the main configuration file, called [`_config.yml`](_config.yml), located in the document root (this folder).
+Settings that affect the whole of your website are written to the main configuration file, called [`_config.yaml`](_config.yaml), located in the document root (this folder).
 The configuration file itself is written in a highly structured format called [YAML](https://en.wikipedia.org/wiki/YAML "YAML Ain't Markup Language").
 If you edit this file to update a site setting, be sure to change only the setting you intend, and not the structure of the file (i.e., don't change the indentation or remove any punctuation).

 One exception to this rule is the human-language text contained in the file.
 These sections are always prepended with the octothorpe (`#`) character.
 The octothrope signifies the start of a comment.
 Such comments are intended to make remembering how to edit the file a little easier.
 Feel free to edit these comments as you wish.